wi-fi doesn't have a valid ip configuration

 In some cases, a conflict with the network device’s driver causes a problem with internet access in Windows 10.
 At this point, we’ll try to update the network device driver.

 To do so, press Win + X again and select Device Manager.
 To find your wireless driver, expand Network adapters.
-When you right-click it, choose Update driver > Search automatically for new driver software from the context menu.
+When right-click it, choose Update driver > Search automatically for new driver software from the context menu.

 In some cases, you won’t be able to find a new driver.
 In that case, right-click the device name and select Properties to learn who built it (it’s most likely Intel or Realtek).
 You might be able to find a modified driver version on the website of the hardware manufacturer.